tarponjargon/webpack-bootstrap-flask/README.md

 # Webpack, Bootstrap, Flask

-This is a demo site that provides scale-able scaffolding for a webpack-bootstrap-flask stack.
+This is a demo project that provides scaleable scaffolding for a webpack-bootstrap-flask website stack.
 And also helps you find a puppy!

 ![a puppy](https://puppies.thewhiteroom.com/assets/images/binx.jpg)

 ### [See demo](https://puppies.thewhiteroom.com/)
 For portability I did not use a database.
-The data source for the site is the server-to-server [PetFinder API](https://www.petfinder.com/developers/v2/docs/), so it does load a tad slower because every request spawns a subsequent http request to PetFinder from the back-end.
+Instead, the data source for the site is the server-to-server [PetFinder API](https://www.petfinder.com/developers/v2/docs/), so it does load a tad slower because every request spawns a subsequent http request to PetFinder from the back-end.

 I wanted to illustrate how to architect, develop and code-split vanilla Javascript application code for a "traditional" server-side-rendered website, so I didn't use a front-end lib like React or Vue (though you could add one easily with npm).
 I did add some [example API routes](https://github.com/tarponjargon/webpack-bootstrap-flask/blob/master/flask_app/routes/api.py) in Flask.